Saddle-to-Saddle Dynamics Explains A Simplicity Bias Across Neural Network Architectures¶

 Background & Motivation¶

-Simplicity bias is a widely observed phenomenon in deep learning: neural networks tend to learn "simple" solutions first during training and then progressively learn more complex ones.
-This behavior has been observed across a variety of architectures:
+Simplicity bias is a widely observed phenomenon in deep learning: during the training process, neural networks tend to learn "simple" solutions first, followed by increasingly complex ones as training progresses.
+This behavior has been observed across multiple architectures:

-Phenomenon Description: - Linear networks first learn low-rank solutions and then incrementally increase rank - ReLU networks first learn solutions with few "kinks" and then add more - Convolutional networks first utilize few filters and then activate more - Attention models first use few attention heads and then engage more
+Phenomenon Description: - Linear networks learn low-rank solutions first, then gradually increase the rank. - ReLU networks learn solutions with a small number of "kinks" before adding more. - Convolutional networks (CNNs) utilize a small number of kernels initially before activating more. - Attention models utilize a few attention heads first, then gradually leverage more.

-Limitations of Prior Work: - Although simplicity bias is widely reported empirically, existing theoretical analyses are fragmented — each architecture is analyzed in isolation, with no unified framework - Low-rank bias in linear networks has been studied extensively, but simplicity bias in ReLU networks, CNNs, and Transformers lacks theoretical explanation - The respective roles of data distribution and initialization in inducing simplicity bias have not been clearly distinguished
+Limitations of Prior Work: - Although simplicity bias is widely reported experimentally, existing theoretical analyses are fragmented, with independent analyses for each architecture and a lack of a unified framework. - While low-rank bias in linear networks is well-studied, the simplicity bias in ReLU, CNN, and Transformer architectures lacks theoretical explanation. - The differing impacts of data distribution versus initialization on simplicity bias have not been clearly distinguished.

-Saddle-to-Saddle Dynamics: - Gradient descent often exhibits "plateaus" during training — periods where the loss remains nearly constant before suddenly dropping sharply - This staircase-like learning behavior is closely related to saddle-point dynamics - However, a unified understanding of how such dynamics produce simplicity bias across architectures has been lacking
+Saddle-to-Saddle Dynamics: - Learning via gradient descent often exhibits "plateaus"—periods where the loss remains nearly constant for a long duration before dropping rapidly. - This staircase-like learning behavior is closely related to saddle point dynamics. - However, a unified understanding of how these dynamics generate simplicity bias across architectures was previously missing.

 Method¶